The Who, What, Why, Where, When, And How Of Things

 “But because we are social species, Hobbesian traps more commonly pit groups against groups.
 There is safety in numbers, so humans, bound by shared genes or reciprocal promises, form coalitions for protection.
 Unfortunately, the logic of the Hobbesian trap means there’s also danger in numbers, because neighbors may fear they’re becoming outnumbered and form alliances in their turn to contain the growing menace.
 Since one man’s containment is another man’s encirclement, this can send the spiral of danger upward. . . .”
 Pages 321/322

 As well as lacking the ability to avoid war we also seem to be lacking in the areas of logic and critical thinking in domestic social affairs despite the technological advances we make.
 We make the same mistakes over and over and over.
-This is due to emotions often coupled with a lack of adequate intelligence conflicting with logic and reason.
+This is due to emotions often coupled with a lack of adequate intelligence and knowledge conflicting with logic and reason.
 Civilizations such as those early civilizations in the Middle East, as well as the Romans, the Mayas, the Incas, the Aztecs, those in Angor and China all have parallels to our situation today.
-Reading the history of those is almost a duplication of events taking place now.
+Reading the history of those we can see events today as being a duplication of them.
 We make the same mistakes concerning economics, morality, environmental destruction, corruption, immigration and of course war.
 Reading the history of civilizations and empires is like the cynical (realistic) statement “if you’ve seen one you’ve seen ‘em all.”
 Most seem to think that because they rode in chariots and wore togas and we have automobiles and wear jeans or leggings we are somehow different.
 We aren’t.
 Many feel the few thousand years of what we view as the road to civilization is too short a time to have made the necessary changes to our nature.
 While most of our innovations occur in cities so also do most of our problems.
-Urban residents commit more crimes than rural residents even when adjusting ratios for the differences in populations.
+Urban residents commit more crimes than rural residents even when adjusting for the differences in populations.
 Diseases and plagues also tend to begin in crowded conditions.
 Below are a few excerpts on that school of thought from The Human Zoo by Desmond Morris.
 (Note: I must add I do not believe in evolution as it has come to be accepted but I do believe in adaptation-similar but different.
 I will explain more in a future essay.)

 “Under normal conditions, in their natural habitats, wild animals do not mutilate themselves, masturbate, attack their offspring, develop stomach ulcers, become fetishists, suffer from obesity, form homosexual pair-bonds, or commit murder.
 Among human city-dwellers, needless to say, all these things do occur.
 Does this, then, reveal a basic difference between the human species and other animals?
 At first glance it seems to do so.
 But this is deceptive.
 Other animals do behave in these ways under certain circumstances, namely when they are confined in the unnatural conditions of captivity.
 The zoo animal in a cage exhibits all these abnormalities that we know so well from our human companions.
 Clearly, then, the city is not a concrete jungle, it is a human zoo.